wildabeast/appmaker/readme.md

 page app which contains the whole user interface of NudgePad.

 (Note: We have a lot of cleanup to do here!)
+(Note: We are switching this to an app model!
+There is a branch under development with the switch)

 We use libraries here such as jQuery, underscore, scraps, and Space, and a whole lot of specific packages for UI and other components.
 If you think we could benefit from using